manisci/manisci.github.io/_pages/cv.md

 * Teaching Assistant for CS170 Emory University, Atlanta, GA September 2016– May 2018

-    Largest intro to CS course at Emory, Introduction to programming using Java (2 times)
+    Largest intro to CS course at Emory, Introduction to Programming using Java (2 times)

 Programming and Technical Skills
 ======